Ihab335/Conway-Game-of-Life-Adaptation/README.md

-# Year 1 - CW3
-## Adaptation of Conway's Game of Life Simulation
+# Adaptation of Conway's Game of Life Simulation

 This project is an extension of **Conway's Game of Life**, developed as part of a computer science coursework assignment.
 The original **Game of Life**, a cellular automaton devised by mathematician **John Conway**, simulates simple life forms on a grid, evolving based on predefined rules.